brianyi14/asian-income-US/report.md

 -   Professors (2, 45%): There are 5% more Asians than non-Asians as professors.
 -   Craft Repair (6, 25%): There are 5% more non-Asians than Asians in Craft repairs.

 Since for every craft repairer making over 50K, there are two professors making over 50K, there are more Asians in higher paying occupations.
-However, this overall difference is once again quite small so we conclude that occupation only plays a small role in Asians having a higher salary.
+However, this overall difference is once again quite small so we can't conclude whether occupation plays a role in Asians having a higher salary.

 Marital Status
 --------------